prison population

 Reducing Scotland's Prison Population (Yet Again ...)

 Following the launch of the consultation on proposals to change the point of release for long term prisoners on 8 July 2024, the consultation report was published on 10 October 2024.
+You can read our consultation response here.
 On the same day, the Cabinet Secretary made a Statement to Parliament.
 As she had been warned, the prison population had quickly returned to pre-emergency release levels.

 A report published on 2 September 2024 on the Early Release of Prisoner and Prescribed Victim Supporters (Scotland) Regulations 2024 is available here.
 It showed that 477 people were released under the emergency release regulations, with Governors having vetoed 171 of those initially identified.